UniMath/agda-unimath/src/modal-logic/axioms.lagda.md

       ( eq-implication-left ∘ eq-implication-right ∘ eq-implication-left)
       ( eq-implication-right ∘ eq-implication-right ∘ eq-implication-left)

-  ax-n : formulas l i
+  ax-n : modal-theory l i
   ax-n =
     ax-2-parameters
       ( λ a b → □ (a →ₘ b) →ₘ □ a →ₘ □ b)
       ( eq-implication-left ∘ eq-box ∘ eq-implication-left)
       ( eq-implication-right ∘ eq-box ∘ eq-implication-left)

-  ax-dn : formulas l i
+  ax-dn : modal-theory l i
   ax-dn = ax-1-parameter (λ a → ~~ a →ₘ a) eq-implication-right

-  ax-m : formulas l i
+  ax-m : modal-theory l i
   ax-m = ax-1-parameter (λ a → □ a →ₘ a) eq-implication-right

-  ax-b : formulas l i
+  ax-b : modal-theory l i
   ax-b = ax-1-parameter (λ a → a →ₘ □ ◇ a) eq-implication-left

-  ax-d : formulas l i
+  ax-d : modal-theory l i
   ax-d = ax-1-parameter (λ a → □ a →ₘ ◇ a) (eq-box ∘ eq-implication-left)

-  ax-4 : formulas l i
+  ax-4 : modal-theory l i
   ax-4 = ax-1-parameter (λ a → □ a →ₘ □ □ a) (eq-box ∘ eq-implication-left)

-  ax-5 : formulas l i
+  ax-5 : modal-theory l i
   ax-5 =
     ax-1-parameter ( λ a → ◇ a →ₘ □ ◇ a) ( eq-diamond ∘ eq-implication-left)